Group Child Care Center PoliciesSkip to the navigation

 If you are considering a group child care arrangement, ask for a complete written list of policies.
-Ask questions if all of your answers are not answered by documentation.
-You will need to know basic facts about the center as well as details about safety, rules, activities, and what's expected of the parents.
+Ask questions if you don't find all of your answers in the documents.
+Learn the basic facts about the center as well as details about safety, rules, activities, and what's expected of the parents.

 - Payment, including amount, due date, and reasons why extra fees might be charged

 - Security procedures, such as sign in/sign out of children

 - When a child must be kept home or sent home

 - Notice requirements for ending arrangement

 - Severe contagious illness (such as meningitis)

 - Staff training: First aid and CPR

 - Is any food prepared on-site?
 If so, in what area?

 - Are there restrictions on what food can be brought in?